Risk Factors Dashboard

 If we are unable to keep our trade secrets confidential, our technology and proprietary information may be used by others to compete against us.

 We rely significantly upon proprietary technology, information, processes and know-how that are not subject to patent protection.
 We seek to protect this information through trade secret or confidentiality agreements with our employees, consultants, potential licensees, or other parties as well as through other security measures.
 There can be no assurance that these agreements or any security measure will provide meaningful protection for our un-patented proprietary information.
-There can be no assurance that these agreements or any security 29 TABLE OF CONTENTS measure will provide meaningful protection for our un-patented proprietary information.
 In addition, our trade secrets may otherwise become known or be independently developed by competitors.
 If we determine that our proprietary rights have been misappropriated, we may seek to enforce our rights which would draw upon our financial resources and divert the time and efforts of our management, and could have a material adverse effect on our business, financial condition and results of operations.

 If we are unable to convince our customers to adopt our advanced generation of hydrophilic coating technologies, our royalties and license fee revenue may decrease, and the expiration of the patent family protecting this technology has and will continue to result in a reduction of the royalties and license fee revenue associated with existing license agreements.